 - Add basil to boiling water for 1-minute.
-Stain, and immediately submerge basil in ice bath for 5-minutes.
+Stain, and immediately submerge basil in an ice bath for 5-minutes.

 - Pour unstrained basil oil into beaker or glass jar and store in refrigerator overnight.

-- Gather corner edges of cheesecloth and bring together to form a bag and secure with a rubber band.
+- Gather corner edges of the cheesecloth and bring together to form a bag and secure with a rubber band.

-- Pinching the banded portion of the bag with one hand, gently counter twist bag with other hand to squeeze out remaining oil.
+- Pinching the banded portion of the bag with one hand, gently counter twist bag with the other hand to squeeze out the remaining oil.

-- Discard pulp, pour oil into a plastic or glass measuring cup with spout and let sit on the counter for a few hours.
-During this time separation occurs.
+- Discard pulp, pour oil into a spouted measuring cup, and let sit on the counter for a few hours.
+During this time, separation occurs.
 What’s at the bottom is leftover water from blanching and excess sediment.

-*Blanching is a cooking term for shocking either fruit or vegetable by scalding it in boiling water for a short period then immersing it in an ice bath to halt the cooking process, soften the fibers, release flavor, and retain color.
+*Blanching is a cooking term for shocking either fruit or vegetable by scalding it in boiling water for a short period, then immersing it in an ice bath to halt the cooking process, soften the fibers, release flavor, and retain color.